-Intimacy, Fertility, Pregnancy, and Breastfeeding
+Intimacy, Pregnancy, and Breastfeeding

 - Treatment may change how you feel about intimacy and your body.
 However, physical closeness-such as holding hands and hugging-remains safe.
 It is common to have questions about intimacy.
-If needed, talk to your care team for guidance. - Treatment can affect your ability to have children.
-It may damage your reproductive organs or stop them from working.
-If you are worried about fertility, talk to your care team before starting treatment - Treatment may harm an unborn baby. - If you are able to become pregnant, take a pregnancy test before starting treatment. - Use an effective method of birth control during treatment and for 3 months after your last dose. - If you think you might be pregnant or if you become pregnant, tell your care team right away. - If your partner(s) could become pregnant, use an effective method of birth control-such as condoms-during treatment. - Do NOT breastfeed during treatment and for 3 months after your last dose.
+If needed, talk to your care team for guidance. - Treatment may harm an unborn baby. - If you are able to become pregnant, take a pregnancy test before starting treatment. - Use an effective method of birth control during treatment and for 3 weeks after your last dose. - If you think you might be pregnant or if you become pregnant, tell your care team right away. - If your partner(s) could become pregnant, use an effective method of birth control-such as condoms-during treatment. - Do NOT breastfeed during treatment and for 3 weeks after your last dose.